QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

     "$(results.iterations) iterations and $(results.f_calls) function calls")

-Providing a function with operates in-place (i.e. modifying an argument) may help performance for large systems of equations (and hurt it for small ones)
+Providing a function which operates inplace (i.e. modifies an argument) may help performance for large systems of equations (and hurt it for small ones)

 .. code-block:: julia